TCO Guide to New Orleans

 French Quarter

-The fascinating characters who have inhabited New Orleans is easily one of the city’s more endearing traits.
+The fascinating characters who have inhabited New Orleans are easily the city’s more endearing trait.
 Marie Laveau, for good or ill, is high on the list of iconic figures.
 Just the fact that, according to many reputable tourist sites, her tomb draws more visitors than Elvis Presley’s grave site, makes her significant.

 When you visit, you’ll find a large portrait of Marie Laveau in the entryway.
 You might also run into curator John Martin with his pet Sam, who happens to be a python — a small guy, but a python nonetheless.